Plutonomicon/plutonomicon/numeric.md

 # The problem of division

 The operation of division is the most complex of all the arithmetic operations, for a variety of reasons.
-Firstly, for two of our types of interest (namely, `Natural` and `Integer`), the operation is not even _defined;_ secondly, even where it _is_ defined, it&#39;s inherently partial, as [division by zero is problematic](https://en.wikipedia.org/wiki/Division_by_zero#Division_as_the_inverse_of_multiplication).
+Firstly, for two of our types of interest (namely, `Natural` and `Integer`), the operation is not even _defined;_ secondly, even where it _is_ defined, it's inherently partial, as [division by zero is problematic](https://en.wikipedia.org/wiki/Division_by_zero#Division_as_the_inverse_of_multiplication).
 While there do exist systems that [can define division by zero](https://en.wikipedia.org/wiki/Projectively_extended_real_line), these do not behave the way we expect algebraically, both in terms of division and also other operations, and come with complications of their own.
 Resolving these problems in a satisfactory way is complex: we decided for a two-pronged approach.
-Roughly, we define an analogy of &#39;division-with-remainder&#39; which can be closed, and use this for `Integer` and `Natural`; additionally, we attempt a more &#39;mathematical&#39; treatment of division for what remains, with the acceptance of partiality in the narrowest possible scope.
+Roughly, we define an analogy of 'division-with-remainder' which can be closed, and use this for `Integer` and `Natural`; additionally, we attempt a more 'mathematical' treatment of division for what remains, with the acceptance of partiality in the narrowest possible scope.

 ## Division with remainder